 Hey Nico, please tell us about yourself!
-Hey, I'm Nico, 30 years old, almost 31 (which is old for Logward I know).
+Hey, I'm Nico, 30 years old, almost 31.
 I was born in Madrid.
 As a child I lived for less than a year in Hamburg, where my father used to work.
 Afterward, we moved to Madrid, where I spent most of my childhood.
 I am happy to have joined Logward since I feel that small connection towards Hamburg and Germany.
 I am married, and I have a one-year old baby who makes my life more fulfilling.

 With regards to my career, I have always been a fast learner, somebody who likes almost everything, from history to math, but never really understood what I wanted to become.
 Instead, the question that I wanted to answer is what does life want from me and what skills do I need to make it happen.
 This is why I studied law and business administration at ICADE University: to have a positive impact on society.
 After graduating with Honors, and with the same purpose in mind, I prepared for the State exam to become a Magistrate of the Congress of Spain.